DEFRA/pafs-admin/README.md

 ## Development Environment

+For this to work locally, it's best to first install [pafs-user](https://github.com/DEFRA/pafs-user) (As this relies on the same database setup)

 ### Install global system dependencies

 The following system dependencies are required, regardless of how you install the development environment.